-HomeGroup is the unique characteristic on earlier version of Windows like- 10, 8.1 and 7.
-This aids users to share files or printer under network area.
+HomeGroup is the unique characteristic on an earlier version of Windows like- 10, 8.1 and 7.
+This aids users to share files or printers under the network area.
 With the onset of Windows 10 version 1803, Microsoft discontinues this attribute and hence you can no longer avail of this facility to share files and printers on Windows 10.
 Today, we have brought some alternate ways to carry out the sharing operation under the Local Area Network.

 Share option, OneDrive, and File Explorer render enhanced features to transfer documents or printer under local area without HomeGroup.
 Here, in this blog post, we have focused on how to connect printers to the older versions of OS (Windows 10, 8.1 or 7) to client PCs.
 In addition to this, we will approach four different ways to troubleshoot shared folder access issues.
 In the end, we will see how to connect more than one device to the same Printer.
 Let’s explore these functionalities in detail-

 - Share files using Share

 - Share files using OneDrive